-MILD involves using visualization to see yourself in a dream recognizing that you are dreaming-to help remind yourself to do something, i.e. realize you are dreaming, in your next dream period.
-The procedure is to wake up from a dream and using that same dream you just wakened from, visualize yourself back in the dream, see yourself becoming lucid, and tell yourself, "Next time I'm dreaming, I want to recognize I'm dreaming."
+MILD involves using visualization to see yourself in a dream recognizing that you are dreaming - to help remind yourself to do something, i.e. realize you are dreaming, in your next dream period.
+The procedure is to wake up from a dream and using that same dream you just awakened from, visualize yourself back in the dream, see yourself becoming lucid, and tell yourself, "Next time I'm dreaming, I want to recognize I'm dreaming."
 I found that with practice when I used this technique I was able to have lucid dreams on any night I wished.

 Others have had similar results with related methods, showing that once your mental set is correct, becoming lucid in dreams is not a difficult process.
-However, it is no trivial condition: "Once your mental set is correct. . . ."
+However, it is no trivial condition: "Once your mental set is correct..."
 The method we are using to attain that mental set is remembering to do something in the future.
 If you think of this in terms of the waking state, how do you remember to do things in the future?
 You write yourself notes, or leave yourself reminders.
 If you want to take something with you when you are going out the door, you put it by the door so that it is there to remind you when you need to remember it.
-The problem is, how can we remind people at the time they need to be reminded, namely, while they are dream-ing, that they want to recognize that they are dreaming?
+The problem is, how can we remind people at the time they need to be reminded, namely, while they are dreaming, that they want to recognize that they are dreaming?
 How do we get a cue into a dream?

 One example of what we have used is goggles with flashing red lights worn by the sleeper.
 When the person is in a REM period, dreaming, we apply this flashing light, and if the light is incorporated into the dream and if the dreamer recognizes the light correctly, he will realize that he is dreaming.
 The light can be incorporated into the dream in different ways.
+This slide shows the polygraph record from a case of lucid dream induction by this method - this is actually Daryl Hewitt recorded in our laboratory.
+The bottom channel shows the light stimulus being turned on, and in the eye channel you see his lucidity signal, after which he dreams on lucidly.

-Now I want to show you the device we have been using for home studies (called the DreamLight) and report our results with it so far.
-It consists of a mask you wear over your eyes while you are sleeping, which picks up eye movements with an infra-red eye-movement detection device, and when enough eye movements occur that the computer in the box "believes" you are in REM sleep, the lights in the mask flash.
-Meanwhile, back in your dream the light may appear somehow, perhaps in a transformed way-if you recognize it, you will realize you are dreaming, or, if your mind is not prepared, you might not . . . for example, I might think there was something wrong with the projector here, and say, "Turn that thing off, please!"
-If my mind is prepared, and I'm really ready to remember it, then I'll say, "Aha!
+Now, I want to show you the device we have been using for home studies (called the DreamLight) and report our results with it so far.
+It consists of a mask you wear over your eyes while you are sleeping, which picks up eye movements with an infrared eye-movement detection device, and when enough eye movements occur that the computer in the box believes' you are in REM sleep, the lights in the mask flash.
+Meanwhile, back in your dream the light may appear somehow, perhaps in a transformed way - if you recognize it you will realize you are dreaming.
+Or, if your mind is not prepared... for example, I might think there was something wrong with the projector here, and say, "Turn that thing off, please!"
+If my mind is prepared, and I'm really ready to remember it, then I'll say, "Ah hah!"
 That is the DreamLight.
 That means I'm dreaming right now."
 And then I can remember, "Oh, yes, I went to sleep wearing the DreamLight."